phillipsanjola/phishing-url-detector/README.md

 Results:
 1. First 4 indicators: 92.37% accuracy
 2. All 8 features: 93.95%
-3. So first 4 features most important
-4. Most important feature is HTTPS presence, then URL length
+3.Random Forest Classifier indicated that HTTPS presence was the most important feature, followed by URL length.

 How:
 1. Created a function to identify features from each URL